Dennis Cohoon: Career

 From 1973 to 1979 Cohoon served in the Iowa Army National Guard.
 In 1978, he began teaching in the Burlington School District.
 He spent 32 years teaching special education in the Burlington School District until retiring in 2010.

-Cohoon currently serves on several committees in the Iowa House - the Appropriations committee; the Education committee; the Local Government committee; and the Transportation committee.
-He also serves as chair of the Transportation, Infrastructure, and Capitals Appropriations Subcommittee.
+Cohoon served on several committees in the Iowa House - the Appropriations committee; the Education committee; the Local Government committee; and the Transportation committee.
+He also served as chair of the Transportation, Infrastructure, and Capitals Appropriations Subcommittee.

 Cohoon was re-elected in 2006 with 7,201 votes, running unopposed.

-Family
+Cohoon endorsed North Carolina Senator John Edwards for president in 2004.

+Cohoon endorsed Joe Biden for president in the 2008 and 2020 Democratic primaries.
+Following the suspension of Biden's campaign in January 2008, Cohoon endorsed Barack Obama for president.